*CURRENT MAKE TIMES please click here | Free US insured shipping

 Bespoke work is a significant time commitment for me as a one-person small creative business, and as such, the pricing varies based on the skill, time, and materials used.
 For pieces that are recreated from designs where we've taken molds, there may be a lesser time involvement.

-$500 deposit shop link is sent by email prior to discussing details or providing images of gemstones by email.
+$500 non-refundable deposit shop link is sent by email prior to discussing details or providing images of gemstones by email.
 This deposit must be paid within 3 business days.

 The final invoice is also due within 3 business days unless other arrangements have been discussed prior.
 Please plan accordingly.
 I will set up a listing in my shop for the balance due and, if needed, installment plans are available to those who qualify through Shop Pay/Affirm (a third party financing company) at checkout.
 Please note that I don’t handle payment plans personally or have access to your payment plan information.